francoisromain/camomile-ui-boilerplate-webpack/README.md

 ---

-## Create a local API server
+## Getting started (local dev environment)

+1. Clone this repo on your computer.
-Camonile UI is a front end application only and requires a connection to a [Camomile API server](https://github.com/camomile-project/camomile-server).

-For local development, create a Camomile API server in a directory next to this one.
+2. Camonile UI is a front end application only and requires a connection to a [Camomile API server](https://github.com/camomile-project/camomile-server).
+Clone the Camomile API server in a directory next to this one.
 Create an additional `camomile-data` directory, resulting in the following structure:

 ```txt
 .